ansible-community/ara/doc/source/api-configuration.rst

 - **Type**: ``integer``
 - **Default**: ``0``

-The lifetime of a database connection, in seconds.
+The lifetime of a database connection, in seconds, before it is recycled by Django.

-The default of 0 closes database connections at the end of each request.
+The default of ``0`` results in connections being closed automatically after each request and is appropriate if the API server is not running as a persistent service.

+When running the API server as a persistent service, this setting can be increased to values such as ``300`` in order to enable persistent connections and avoid the performance overhead of re-establishing connections for each request.

+When using the ``django.db.backends.mysql`` database engine, this value should be lower than the MySQL server's ``wait_timeout`` configuration to prevent the database server from closing the connection before Django can complete queries.

 ARA_DATABASE_ENGINE
 ~~~~~~~~~~~~~~~~~~~